irrevocablesake/Quasar/README.md

 The Hero Render is a good example that encapsulates the entire idea, it also proves how true out implementation is to physical reality as it shows all the reflections of the surrounding light whilst being in motion.

-### Bounding Volume Hierarchies ( BVH )

-A BVH (Bounding Volume Hierarchy) is a tree structure used to accelerate ray tracing by organizing scene geometry into nested bounding volumes, enabling efficient ray-object intersection tests, which in turn translates directly to improved rendering time.
-Earlier, without BVH, certain scenes took 12-14 hours, but with BVH that time came down to 1 hour

 ### Normal Map

 <p align="center">